arrowheadapps/strapi-connector-firestore/README.md

 - Realtime updates.
 - Integration with the suite of mobile and web development that come with Firebase, such as Authentication, Push Notifications, Cloud Functions, etc.
 - Generous [free usage tier](https://firebase.google.com/pricing) so there is no up-front cost to get started.

-## ⚠️⚠️ Warning ⚠️⚠️

-This package is in a very early state.
-Simple database operations and simple relations *seem* to be working, but most functions have either been only lightly tested or not tested at all.

-This is package is not suitable for production in it's current state.

-I welcome contributors to help get this package to a production ready state and maintain it.

-See the discussion in [issue #1](https://github.com/arrowheadapps/strapi-connector-firestore/issues/1).

 ## Installation